erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     mov qword ptr [rbx], rax
 ```
 The execution time goes down from 3.7 ns to 3.3 ns which is
-10% faster just by avoiding some more redundant checks and tests,
+10% faster just by avoiding redundant checks and tests,
 despite adding a not needed initial input mask operation.

 And there is room for improvement.
 The values are moved back and forth
 to BEAM `{x,_}` registers (`qword ptr [rbx]`) between operations.
 Moving back from the `{x,_}` register could be avoided by the JIT
-since it could know that the value is in a process register.
+since it is possible to know that the value is in a process register.
 Moving out to the `{x,_}` register could be optimized away if the compiler
 would emit the information that the value will not be used
 from the `{x,_}` register after the operation.